-Semester Offered: Fall and Spring Pre-Requisite(s): Senior Status environmental sciences in consultation with the School of Natural Sciences and Mathematics faculty.
+Semester Offered: Fall and Spring Pre-Requisite(s): Senior Status

+This course will offer the opportunity for the student to participate in directed studies or research in the environmental sciences in consultation with the School of Natural Sciences and Mathematics faculty.
 The student will determine a research focus for the semester; gather published research; conduct original research, as appropriate; and prepare a comprehensive thesis describing the state of the science in their focus area.
 Participation in the annual Math & Science Research Symposium is required.
+Additional Lab Fee